MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 <!-- _class: lead -->
 <!--
-Because all the files are cached offline, I can go offline & get a nice fallback.
+Because all the files are cached offline, you get this happy side effect.
 -->

 # How are we going to do this?!